top of page

 Mayfair Lane

-Since their debut album ‘Go Again’ launched they toured overseas across the UK and USA, lived in a van and added a new little band member.
-Audiences delight in their authentic songs and stories; with sweet harmonies, conversing guitars and intimate delivery.
+Since the launch of their debut album ‘Go Again’, they toured overseas across the UK and USA, lived in a van and added a new little band member.
+Audiences delight in their authentic songs and stories, with sweet harmonies, conversing guitars and intimate delivery.

 Maypole with Molly

-enjoy sharing music and dance with kids.
-Their interactive and energetic dance sessions encompass music from Mozart along with Austrian influences from accordionist Erika Cleaver (Molly).
+Maypole with Molly enjoys sharing music and dance with kids.
+Their interactive and energetic dance sessions encompass music from Mozart, along with Austrian influences from accordionist Erika Cleaver (Molly).
 Adults are invited to join the kids to create intricate ribbon patterns around the maypole or play percussion.
 No experience needed!

 Melissa Saunders & Little Cents